Paradigm4/finance/README.md

 ###  Filtering data

-SciDB can quickly fliter data along the coordinate axes using the `between` and `cross_join` operators.
+SciDB can quickly filter data along the coordinate axes using the `between` and `cross_join` operators.

 Use the `filter` operator to filter on attribute values or on arbitrary